KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #SETVAR and #SETFIX
 -------------------

-The commands :code:`#SETVAR` and :code:`#SETFIX` change the type of an already defined species.
+The commands :command:`#SETVAR` and :command:`#SETFIX` change the type of an already defined species.
 Then, depending on the integration method, one may or may not use the initial classification, or can easily move one species from one category to another.
 The use of the generic species :code:`VAR_SPEC`, :code:`FIX_SPEC`, and :code:`ALL_SPEC` is also allowed.
 Examples for these sections are:

 .. code-block:: console